Olga Neuwirth

 Olga Neuwirth (/de-AT/; born 4 August 1968) is an Austrian contemporary classical composer, visual artist and author.
 She is famed especially for her operas and music theater works, many of which have treated sociopolitical themes.
 She has emphasized an open-ended, interdisciplinary approach in her work, collaborating frequently with Elfriede Jelinek, exploiting live electronics, and incorporating video.
-In her opera Lost Highway, she adapted David Lynch's surrealist film with the same name.
+In her opera Lost Highway, she adapted David Lynch's surrealist film by the same name.
 She has also written music for historic and contemporary films.
-Luigi Nono has inspired her both musically and politically.
+Luigi Nono inspired her both musically and politically.

 Biography

 Youth

 Neuwirth was born in Graz, the daughter of Griseldis Neuwirth and pianist Harald Neuwirth.
 She is the niece of Gösta Neuwirth and the sister of sculptor Flora Neuwirth.
 As a child at the age of seven, Neuwirth began lessons on the trumpet but was forced to abandon her original plans to study trumpet after an accident that left her with a jaw injury.